-Of this Dividend, an amount of Euros 785 million has already been paid on 29 July and 11 November 2020.
-Payment of the Suplementary Dividend will be made in the amount per share indicated above through the entities participating in Sociedad de Gestión de los Sistemas de Registro, Compensación y Liquidación de Valores, S.A.U.
+Of this Dividend, an amount of 785 million euros has already been paid on 29 July and 11 November 2020.
+Payment of the Final Dividend will be made in the amount per share indicated above through the entities participating in Sociedad de Gestión de los Sistemas de Registro, Compensación y Liquidación de Valores, S.A.U.
 (Iberclear).
 The aforementioned dividend will be paid to shareholders as from 16 March 2021.